agentd00nut/css_scraper/README.md

 # Usage
 ```
   -t, --text=text_selectors+               Raw Text Selectors.
   -f, --file=file_selectors+               SRC selectors.
   -l, --link=link_selectors+               Link Selectors, Auto grabs anchor text.
   -u, --url=url                            Url to scrape from
   -n, --next_page=next_page_selector       Selector to find the link to the next page.
+  -t, --timeout=timeout                    Time in milliseconds to wait for response from server on request.
-      --next_page_prefix=next_page_prefix   A prefix to append to the href found with next_page_selector
+      --next_page_prefix=next_page_prefix  A prefix to prepend to the href found with next_page_selector
   -p, --page_limit=page_limit              Max number of pages to scrape.
+  -s, --start_page=start_page              If paginating, dont get data for pages before this value.
+  -i, --sleep_interval=sleep_interval      Amount of time, in milliseconds, to wait before getting the next page when paginating
   -r, --raw                                Output raw data, suitable for piping to other commands or a file.
   -c, --combine                            Merge output into lines instead of a dictionary.
+      --link_prefix=link_prefix            A prefix to prepend to the href found for all link selectors.
   -h, --help                               display this help
 ```

 *-t, -f, -l* Are used to specify the css selectors you want to use to scrape the web page with.
 You can specify an unlimited number of selectors for each type by passing the flag more than once.